Appendices: Guide on Thesis Supervision

 - Treat the student professionally, ensuring proper credit for his/her work; and

 - Be on the lookout for signs of behavioral changes, stress and depression, absence from classes, laboratory sessions or appointments with no prior notification, reclusion, or erratic behavior in the student being supervised.
 The department head and PG Coordinator should be notified if any of the above behavior has been observed or reported.
-If necessary, the student should be referred to the Counseling and Wellness Center of the Student Affairs Office for professional advice.
+If necessary, the student should be referred to the Counseling and Wellness Center of the Dean of Students' Office for professional advice.

 RPg students are expected to: